 Certain tools for designers are likely to make the default shopping list for any agency or freelancer.
-These include essential hardware, creative software, project management tools and more.
+These include essential hardware, creative software (don't miss our picks of the best free graphic design software (opens in new tab) and the best 3D modelling software (opens in new tab)), project management tools and more.
 There are also some great tools for working remotely as a freelancer, as well as some innovative gadgets for a smarter studio.

 Read on to discover four new tools for 2018 that you never knew you needed, but could make you rethink how you work...